ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

     )
     ```

-    This snippet has fields for all arguments, but also for `model` and `src` in case you've used a different variable in your code.
+    This snippet has fields for all the keyword arguments, but also for `model` and `src` in case you've used a different variable in your code.
 On each line containing a keyword argument, a brief description is included for reference.

 ### All Code Snippets

-The best way to find out what snippets are available is to download and install the extension!
+The best way to find out what snippets are available is to download and install the extension and try it out!
 If you're curious and want to take a look at the list beforehand, you can visit the [repo] or [extension page on the VS Code marketplace] to view the tables for all available snippets.

+## Conclusion

+The Ultralytics-Snippets extension for VS Code is designed to empower data scientists and machine learning engineers to build computer vision applications using Ultralytics YOLO more efficiently.
+By providing  pre-built code snippets and useful examples, we help you focus on what matters most: creating innovative solutions.
+Please share your feedback by visiting the [extension page on the VS Code marketplace] and leaving a review. ⭐

 ## FAQ